martijn-dev/hike-and-seek-gpx-generator/README.md

 # hike-and-seek-gpx-generator
-script to convert an spreadsheet with coordinates into a gpx file
+script to convert a spreadsheet with coordinates into a gpx file